julelang/manual/src/compiler/directives.md

 ## Directive: `pass`
 Directive pass is a top directive.
-Passes compiler flags to generated compile command for compiling source code.
-Uses string literal as argument, but literals are not processed, accepts directly.
+Passes compiler flags to the generated compile command for compiling source code.
+Uses a string literal as an argument, but literals are not processed; it accepts it directly.
 So, you can't use escape sequences like original string literals.
-Pass directives adds to command-lines after source files.
+Pass directives add to command lines after source files.

 ::: info
 There are no issue if you are using same passes.